KiteX Backers— November Update — We’re shipping(!), but slowly

 Ramping production

 We have begun ramping production, but we’re also optimizing as we go.
-Therefore we expect a learning curve before we’re able to produce large numbers of turbines.
+Therefore, we expect a learning curve before we’re able to produce large numbers of turbines.

 The current goal is to make 1–3 turbines/week for the first 20 turbines, while also doing implementations of production related improvements.

-This initial Series-0 production will be sent out to you backers, who we’ve already been in dialog with.
+This initial Series-0 production will be sent out to your backers, who we’ve already been in dialog with.
 We still have not identified everyone, so PLEASE do reach out to us if you: have a battery system (Li-ion or lead base system 12–24V) or a bluetti EB150 /EB240.

 Fundraising & Financials

-As mentioned last time we’re fundraising as well.
-When we’ve closed all your backers orders we want to be ready to sell and produce more turbines.
+As mentioned last time, we’re fundraising as well.
+When we’ve closed all your backers orders, we want to be ready to sell and produce more turbines.
 We’re also keen on scaling wind catcher to a larger house/residential sized version.
 This requires capital, and to not stall out and risk running out of cash we need to do that fundraising now.

 If you’re an active investor, or known someone who has a passion for innovative wind power, let them know that we’re still open for dialogs.